 How to Partition Windows Disk Drive Using Windows Setup, Shrink Volume and Easeus Partition Master

 If you choose to partition a new disk drive during Windows installation, the process should run flawlessly.
-If however, you decide to partition it months or weeks later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.
+If however, you do it months or weeks later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.

-Further still, a disk drive with old Windows installation gradually generates unmovable files across the whole disk drive which will result in inaccurate partition size.
+Further still, a disk drive with old Windows installation gradually generates unmovable files across the disk drive surface which will result in undesired partition sizes.